Raptor3um/raptoreum/README.md

 Development Process
 -------------------

 The `master` branch is meant to be stable.
-Development is normally done in separate branches.
+Development is done in separate branches.
 [Tags](https://github.com/raptoreum/raptoreum/tags) are created to indicate new official, stable release versions of Raptoreum Core.